How to use AI stylists to redefine your personal style in your 50s

 - The Recommendation Logic: A system that prioritizes coherence and utility over "what's trending."

 In your fifties, your style has likely stabilized, yet your needs continue to evolve.
-You require a system that understands the nuance of professional authority, the requirement for high-performance fabrics, and the desire for silhouettes that communicate confidence rather than a need for attention.
+You require a system that understands the nuance of professional authority and workwear fit, the requirement for high-performance fabrics, and the desire for silhouettes that communicate confidence rather than a need for attention.

 Step 1: Building your personal style model